68th Air Refueling Squadron

-The earliest predecessor of the squadron was the 468th Bombardment Squadron, which served as a heavy bombardment training unit until it was disbanded in a reorganization of United States Army Air Forces units in the United States designed to conserve manpower needed in the overseas theaters.
+The earliest predecessor of the squadron was the 468th Bombardment Squadron, which served as a heavy bomber training unit until it was inactivated in a reorganization of United States Army Air Forces units in the United States designed to conserve manpower needed in the overseas theaters.

 The 68th Air Refueling Squadron served with Strategic Air Command to extend the range of bombers assigned to the command as needed to perform their worldwide mission.
 It was discontinued in 1965 and its mission, personnel and equipment were transferred to the 305th Air Refueling Squadron.
-In 1985 the two squadrons were consolidated into a single unit, but have not been active since then.
+In 1985 the squadron was consolidated with the 468th Bombardment Squadron, but has not been active since then.

 History

 World War II

+The 468th Bombardment Squadron was activated on 15 July 1942 at Salt Lake City Army Air Base, Utah as one of the four original squadrons of the 333d Bombardment Group.
+In August, it began operating as an Operational Training Unit (OTU) for Consolidated B-24 Liberator units at Topeka Army Air Base.
+The OTU program involved the use of an oversized parent unit to provide cadres to "satellite groups" The OTU program was patterned after the unit training system of the Royal Air Force.
+The parent assumed responsibility for satellite unit training and oversaw their expansion with graduates of Army Air Forces Training Command schools to become effective combat units.
+Phase I training concentrated on individual training in crewmember specialties.
+Phase II training emphasized the coordination for the crew to act as a team.
+The final phase concentrated on operation as a unit.

+In February 1943, the squadron moved to Dalhart Army Air Field, Texas.
+However, many of the Army Air Forces' (AAF) bomber units had been activated.
+With the exception of special programs, like forming Boeing B-29 Superfortress units, training “fillers” for existing units became more important than unit training.
+The squadron mission changed to becoming a Replacement Training Unit (RTU).
+RTUs were also oversized units, but their mission was to train individual pilots or aircrews.
+It continued this mission through November 1943.

-The 468th Bombardment Squadron was activated as a Consolidated B-24 Liberator heavy bombardment squadron in July 1942.
-The squadron was part of Second Air Force and served as an operational training unit (OTU).
-The OTU program involved the use of an oversized parent unit to provide cadres to "satellite groups".
-However, the United States Army Air Forces found that standard military units, based on relatively inflexible tables of organization were proving less well adapted to the mission.
-Accordingly, a more functional system was adopted in which each base was organized into a separate numbered unit.
-The squadron and its parent group were inactivated in 1944 and replaced by the 232d Army Air Forces Base Unit (Development, Heavy) as Dalhart Army Air Field prepared to transition to Boeing B-29 Superfortress training.
+The AAF was finding that standard military units like the 468th, whose manning was based on relatively inflexible tables of organization were proving not well adapted to the training mission, even more so to the replacement mission.
+Accordingly, the Army Air Forces adopted a more functional system in which each base was organized into a separate numbered unit.
+The 467th and its parent group were inactivated in 1944 and replaced by the 232d Army Air Forces Base Unit (Development, Heavy) as Dalhart Army Air Field prepared to transition to Boeing B-29 Superfortress training.